 (b) The school shall permit authorized representatives of the Department of Driver Services to make periodic scheduled and unscheduled inspections of all school facilities.
-During such inspection, each owner, partner, associate, corporate director, officer, manager, or employee of the school shall cooperate with the Department's representatives and their requests to inspect all records or other documents that are required to be maintained by such school under this Chapter.
+During such inspection, each owner, partner, associate, corporate director, officer, manager, or employee of the school shall cooperate with the Department's representatives and upon demand, shall exhibit all records or other documents that are required to be maintained by such school under this Chapter.

 (c) The telephone must be used exclusively for the operation of the school.

-(d) An indoor classroom, if required, must be enclosed in such a manner that interference by the general public will be minimized.
-Sufficient indoor space must be provided for the purpose of instruction, to include individual desks or table with chairs to accommodate students comfortably.
+(d) Sufficient indoor space must be provided for the purpose of instruction, to include individual desks or table with chairs to accommodate students comfortably.
 Classes of instruction are limited to a maximum number of forty students per class unless the Department determines that the space is inadequate for that number of students.
 In those situations, the maximum number will be calculated on twenty square feet per student and instructor.
-The minimum square feet of an indoor classroom must be at least 250 square feet of useable classroom space.
+The minimum square feet of an indoor classroom must be at least 300 square feet of useable classroom space.
 Programs licensed prior to the enactment of the 300 square foot minimum may continue to utilize existing classrooms that satisfied the prior requirement of 250 square feet.
 Such programs may not add new classrooms that are less than 300 square feet in size.

 (e) Each school shall be inspected by the respective municipal or county government to ensure that the facilities of such school are in compliance with fire, sanitation, and building requirements in force and effect at the time of the commencement of operations of such school at such location or with the requirements imposed thereafter in conjunction with modifications or improvements previously made to such facilities.
 Copies of such inspection reports shall be made available upon request to the Department.
 In addition, the Department shall inspect the designated office space prior to approval of any application submitted to the Department.